-Societies around the world face, or will face in the coming years, the effects of global warming.
+Societies around the world face, or will face , the effects of global warming in the coming years.
 Part of the efforts of the societies are focused on the reduction of global warming itself ('mitigation').
 The other part is focused on 'adaptation', which is a necessity due to the altered weather patterns and a rising sea level.
 These adaptations need to take place at the right moment and in a smart and efficient manner.
 As such, we can help prevent or reduce the risk of natural disasters, social and economic damage and political tensions.

-Photonics plays a significant role in climate change and water by means of advanced detection technologies, such as earth observation using advanced optical pollution detection instruments in drinking water.

-(such as TROPOMI) and water quality & air safety analysis.
-Waveguide-based Surface enhanced Raman spectroscopy (i.e., waveguide SERS)
+Photonics plays a significant role in climate change and water by means of advanced detection technologies, such as earth observation using advanced optical pollution detection instruments (such as TROPOMI) and water quality & air safety analysis.
+Waveguide-based Surface enhanced Raman spectroscopy (i.e., waveguide SERS) is for example being developed for the detection of pollutants in drinking water.

-radiation to estimate regional evaporation of water.
+Measurement of net radiation to estimate regional evaporation of water.
 [Hukseflux Thermal Sensors]